 2. The hard drive is not initialized

-If the disk is marked as unknown or not initialized in Disk Management, you will not be able to find a second hard drive in windows
+If the disk is marked as unallocated or not initialized in Disk Management, you will not be able to find a second hard drive in Windows.

 3. The hard drive is not partitioned